 The University has excellent on campus accommodation for postgraduate students, including Vine Court, the University’s £44 million eco-residences.
 We ensure that all postgraduate students are housed together in the same accommodation.

 We guarantee first year international postgraduate students University accommodation on campus provided they apply no later than July 31st.
-Generally we can also accommodate first year home and EU postgraduate students.
+Generally we can also accommodate first year home postgraduate students.

 As a postgraduate student you can also work as a Residential Adviser, living in on campus accommodation at reduced rates in return for providing support and guidance to undergraduate students.